zeux/zeux.github.io/_posts/2017-03-27-voxel-terrain-storage.md

 | Memory #1 (unpacked) | 2973 MB | 2.97
 | Memory #2 (row packed) | 488 MB | 0.49

-Clearly RLE is very efficient at compressing this data; we do get further improvements using LZ4 but they are not very substantial, and the more valuable option is to employ entropy compression.
+Clearly RLE is very efficient at compressing this data; we do get further improvements using LZ4 but they are not very substantial, and the more valuable option is to employ entropy coding.
 What also works very well is using RLE and packing data a bit more tightly - this has an advantage that it compresses and decompresses data very quickly and requires no state so it works well for network packets where we only need to send a small chunk, although using byte packed RLE with a fast general compressor on top of it would also work well.

 Also note that, while with a naive chunked storage format we need more than 2 bytes per voxel to store data in memory with fast access (2 bytes per voxel would be optimal, but this is where the chunk size comes into play - the bigger the chunks are, the more memory you waste on empty voxels), our new row packed format reduces it by a factor of 6, which gives us 0.5 bytes per voxel and preserves very fast random access and linear read performance.